-Analysis Showed That Preference Payments Almost Copied the Historical Payments in One-Year Look Back, Case Dismissed for No Payment
+Analysis Showed That Preference Payments Almost Copied the Historical Payments in One-Year Look Back

 The Debtor was a major resin distributor and a reseller.
 Defendant, our client, is a logistics company that provided trucking and warehouse services to the Debtor which included holding, sorting, and storage of the Debtor’s products.
 The Debtor and the Defendant began doing business in the 1990s until Debtor filed for bankruptcy.
 The business between the parties was conducted in a very straightforward manner.
 Defendant provided services to the Debtor and issued invoices for the amount due, which the Debtor would pay.